Encyclopaedia Inflationaris: Conclusions

 and, therefore, the absolute value of the kinetic energy increases if $\epsilon_2>2\epsilon_1$ whereas it decreases if $\epsilon_2<2\epsilon_1$.
 This allows us to identify three different regions: $\epsilon_2>0$ and $2\epsilon_1 < \epsilon_2$ (region $1$), $\epsilon_2<2\epsilon_1$ (region $2$), $\epsilon_2<0<2\epsilon_1$ (region $3$).

-These three regions are identified in \Fig{fig:nsRconclusion} together with Planck and WMAP9 bounds\footnote{The slight shift visible on the one- and two-sigma contours between the two plots come from the different priors used, either flat on $\epsilon_1$ or flat on $\log \epsilon_1$ (Jeffreys' prior).}.
-If we use the first order slow-roll expressions, the condition $\epsilon_2>0$ is equivalent to $r<8(1-\nS)$ while $\epsilon_2>2\epsilon_1$ amounts to $r<4(1-\nS)$.
+These three regions are identified in \Fig{fig:nsRconclusion}, together with the Planck 2013 and the {\data} bounds\footnote{The slight shift visible on the one- and two-sigma contours between the two plots come from the different priors used, either flat on $\epsilon_1$ or flat on $\log \epsilon_1$ (Jeffreys' prior).}.
+If we use the first-order slow-roll expressions, the condition $\epsilon_2>0$ is equivalent to $r<8(1-\nS)$ while $\epsilon_2>2\epsilon_1$ amounts to $r<4(1-\nS)$.
 These two lines are also represented in \Fig{fig:nsRconclusion} (solid black lines).
-We have also superimposed the predictions of LFI, SFI and VHI (upper panel).
-We see that the three regions defined above roughly correspond to the cases large field, small field and hybrid.
-However, the correspondence is not perfect and we notice, for instance, that the predictions of VHI can penetrate region $2$.
+These three regions encompass the large field, small field and hybrid cases previously mentioned.
+However, the correspondence is not perfect and we notice, for instance, that LFI for $p=1$ belongs to region $1$ whereas for $p>2$ it belongs to region $2$.

-Having identified three broad classes of scenarios, the question is whether testing only a representative model for each class could be sufficient.
-In \Fig{fig:nsRSFILike}, we have considered the predictions of six different models that all belong to region $1$.
-This plot clearly shows that inside this region, these six models span different domains that are separated enough to be distinguishable within current and future data.
+Having identified three broad classes of scenarios, the next question is whether testing only a representative model for each class could be sufficient.
+For instance, the confidence regions of \Fig{fig:nsRconclusion} show that, over a decade of CMB measurements, the cosmological data have essentially excluded region $2$ and region $3$ and one may be tempted to summarize region $1$ to one of its prototypical representative: Starobinsky Inflation (SI).
+In \Fig{fig:nsRSFILike}, we have considered the predictions of seven other different models that all belong to region $1$.
+This plot clearly shows that these models make predictions spanning different domains that are separated enough to be distinguishable within current or future data.
 Given the quality of the current data, working only with broad classes of models seems to be no longer justified.
 Therefore, if one really wants to scan the inflationary landscape, the approach advocated in this paper is well-suited.